Short Fiction Contest-winning story #70 – “the Sound of Becoming,” by JC Michaels

 7

-…..For Eewen, music was a tool of communication, transcendence, a retreat from the noise and demands of the world.
-But what kind of son places his selfish desires above the needs of the family?
+…..Whatever evils may come, Ewen has learned that music will alter his life.
+Music is a tool of communication and transcendence, a retreat from the noise and demands of the world.
+But what kind of son places his selfish desire above the needs of the family?
 How does a struggling artist fulfill his filial obligations?
-He would be an embarrassment to the family.
-Baba would likely tell him he was no longer welcome at home while Mama would try to smooth over the rift by lying to preserve the family’s honor.
-Great attempts would be made to shield his siblings from this behavior.
-He would become a son unborn.
+He will become an embarrassment to the family.
+Baba will tell him he was no longer welcome at home.
+Mama will downplay and smooth over the rift to preserve the family’s honor.
+Great attempts will be made to shield his younger brother.
+He will become a son unborn.

 .